markusmobius/go-domdistiller/README.md

 We are doing computational social science research on news production and consumption as part of [Project Ratio][8].
 We collect a lot of news web pages and extract the article inside it using headless Chrome running Readability.js and DOM Distiller.
 This works fine, but is unbearably slow.

-After looking around, we found out that [Readability.js][1] has been [ported to Go][2] by [@RadhiFadlillah] and it has an impressive performance.
+After looking around, we found out that [Readability.js][1] has been [ported to Go][2] by [@RadhiFadlillah] and it has impressive performance.
 With that said, we decided to ask him to port DOM Distiller to Go language as well.
 The port was completely done by Radhi.

 ## Limitations